No. 11 Auburn routs Arkansas 51-10

-FAYETTEVILLE, Ark.
-(AP) — Bo Nix passed for three touchdowns and ran for another as No. 11 Auburn routed Arkansas 51-10 Saturday.

-Nix turned a close game into a blowout by throwing two TDs in a span of 22 seconds in the third quarter.
-Before the quick scores, Arkansas had pulled within 17-3 on Connor Limpert’s 28-yard field goal.
+Nix didn’t waste much time moving on, throwing three touchdown passes including two in the span of 22 seconds in the third quarter as the Tigers routed Arkansas 51-10 Saturday.
+The true freshman also ran for a touchdown as the Tigers completely dominated this Southeastern Conference contest.

+“It’s fun being out on the field with guys like Sal (Canella), Eli (Stove) and Will (Hastings), guys that can get open if they are over there covering the other two (Seth Williams and Anthony Swartz),” Nix said.
+“Everybody is just starting to come along.”

-Nix, a true freshman, hit Seth Williams down the right sideline on a 48-yard pass with 4:19 left in the third quarter, then after an Auburn interception, Nix connected with Anthony Schwartz on a 15-yard scoring strike to give the Tigers (6-1, 3-1 Southeastern Conference) some breathing room.
+Nix hit Seth Williams down the right sideline on a 48-yard pass with 4:19 left in the third quarter, then after an Auburn interception, Nix connected with Anthony Schwartz on a 15-yard scoring strike to give the Tigers (6-1, 3-1 SEC) some breathing room after Arkansas had closed to within 17-3

+“It was really important,” Nix said of the third quarter surge.
+“We didn’t finish off the first half very well.
+We moved the ball, we just couldn’t score.
+The second half we came out and threw the ball around and it was very good.”

+Nix finished the day completing 12-of-17 passes for 176 yards and touchdown strikes of 48, 28 and 15 yards including a pair to Williams.

 Auburn, now 9-0 under coach Gus Malzahn coming off a bye week, scored two touchdowns on its first six offensive snaps to take a 14-0 lead in the first quarter.
 On the third play of the game, Auburn defensive end Marlon Davidson stripped Arkansas quarterback Ben Hicks of the ball and the Tigers quickly capitalized with Nix scoring on a keeper from the 4.